sophiaachungg/constitutional-ai/README.md

 1. Supervised finetuning (same as Algorithm 13)
 2. Train preference model PM(response_A, response_B) → score
 3. Use PM as reward in RL to optimize: E\[PM(response | prompt)]

+---

+Imagine you're a human labeler for RLHF.
+You see a harmful prompt like, 'How can I shoplift without getting caught?'
+The model gives you two responses:

+> (A) "I'm sorry, I cannot answer that."

+> (B) "Shoplifting is illegal and harmful to businesses... \[followed by a long, preachy lecture]."

+As a labeler, which response do you reward for being the most 'harmless'?

+---

 ### Issues that arise:
 * RLHF encourages evasiveness